xaemiphor/dockerfiles/fooocus/README.md

 A simple docker wrapper on https://github.com/lllyasviel/Fooocus.
 Entrypoint updates config.txt to use /data instead of /app, but retains existing structures.
+Other than attempting to restructure content between /config and /data folders, no other changes are made.

 Env Vars coded:
 ```
 AUTOUPDATE | true/false - Uses either entry_with_update.py or launch.py
-preset | string - Load a preset json file
-theme | string - Set to dark to default to dark theme
 CFG__* | string - Will replace the matching key with the value in config.txt prior to starting Fooocus
+ARG__* | string - Direct passthrough of arguments to the launch command
 ```

 Useful to know: